devmehq/email-validator-js/README.md

 ✅ **NEW:** Get domain registration status via WHOIS lookup

+✅ **NEW:** Serverless support for AWS Lambda, Vercel Edge, Cloudflare Workers, and more

 ## Use Cases

 - Increase delivery rate of email campaigns by removing spam emails